Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-2.md

 Let's break this down a little.

+## Imports

 The first line imports Sass from `src/scss/_variables.scss`.
-Note the underscore and extension is not needed on the import.
+Note the underscore and extension is not needed in the `@import` statement.
 All Origami Sass files except `main.scss` should start with an underscore to indicate they are [Sass partials](https://sass-lang.com/documentation/at-rules/import#partials) for import and should not be compiled on their own.
 <pre><code class="o-syntax-highlight--scss">@import 'src/scss/variables';</code></pre>

+## Primary Mixin

 Next within `main.scss` you should see a [Sass mixin](https://sass-lang.com/documentation/at-rules/mixin) with the same name as the component, in this case `oExample`.
 There are [Sass comments](https://sass-lang.com/documentation/syntax/comments) which describe the mixin using the [SassDoc format](http://sassdoc.com/).
 We use SassDoc to document Sass in the registry for users of Origami components to reference.
 For example see the [o-forms Sassdoc](https://registry.origami.ft.com/components/o-forms/sassdoc).